psas/stm32/psas-stm-xcompiler-amd64-0.1/readme.txt

 This directory is for development of the psas cross compiler(s)

+A configuration PSAS use of stm32f407 is provided in the samples directory and is used by the makefile and ct-ng tool.

 Currently the crosstool-ng cross compiler build tool is used. ("ct-ng") (see: crosstool-ng.org)